Generic selectors

 Believers are also in covenant with God and have a much greater responsibility to reconcile offenses.
 God only allows divorce because people can be hardhearted[21] and refuse to reconcile with each other or by committing serious betrayals.
 Believers are expected to first avoid offenses and then, when they arise, reconcile with each other in humility and love.

 It is important to understand that this is not a case for divorce, which is allowed when the marital covenant is betrayed.
 Instead, the focus is on the marital commitments between a husband and wife.
 Honoring the vows of the marriage covenant requires reconciling offenses between each other.
-In the absence of a betrayal, a husband and wife can separate from each other until they reconcile, but they are not to divorce.
+In the absence of a betrayal, a husband and wife can separate from each other until they reconcile, but they are not to DIVORCE.

 PRINCIPLE: Divorce is not a legitimate recourse for every problem or offense that occurs in marriage, even if the issue is highly emotional and distressful.

 Separation, however, is only permitted with one condition: “let her [and him] remain unmarried” (verse 11).
 This phrase in no way suggests the separation is the result of a betrayal because they are commanded “not to divorce.”
-Instead, a husband and wife who are separated must either reconcile or remain as if they were unmarried.
+Instead, a husband and wife who are separated must either reconcile or remain as IF they were unmarried.
 In other words, while separated they are not to dishonor their marital covenant, which is binding for life.
 This also means they are not to divorce even if the separation is long-term.
 Barring a covenant betrayal, married believers must endeavor to reconcile and end the separation (reconcile).
 Divorce is absolutely out of the question.

 Even though Paul discourages separation (by his parenthetical comment in verse 11), in allowing it he recognizes that giving each other time and space is sometimes necessary to help people reconcile.
 It allows time to think, to meditate, and for an opportunity to draw closer to God so that their decisions are guided with godly wisdom, humility, and love.